Blunk-electronic/stock_manager/README.md

-# stock_manager
+# Stock Manager
-A simple ERP System
+A simple ERP system to administrate an electronic component stock

 # Installation
 - The installation creates the executable stock_manager by